 2. Measure Your Hanging Space

-Once you’ve chosen your Christmas lights, measure the area where you plan to install them.
+Measure the area where you plan to install the Christmas lights.
 Then, compare this with the length of the light strings to determine how many strands you’ll need.
 The standard length for a 50-light strand is 25 feet, while a 100-light strand usually measures 50 feet.
 For example, if you need to cover a 120-feet space, you’ll need at least five 50-light strands or three 100-light strands.
 You may need more if you're hanging the lights in a pattern.

 Use the height of your tree as a guide in determining the number of bulbs you’ll need.
 Measure the highest point of the tree down to the bottom of your stand.
 Check out our recommended light counts for different Christmas tree heights: